 Things get a bit more involved on designsixtynine.
-Hacking your way to a wall of built-in shelves (from the Billy line) will probably take your whole weekend, depending on how handy you are, but it’s surprisingly straightforward and exponentially more affordable than, say, moving to another home that has such a dreamy wall.
-The results will boost the appeal of your entire living room while offering stylish, functional storage.
+Hacking your way to a wall of built-in shelves (from the Billy line) will probably take up an entire weekend, depending on how handy you are, but it’s surprisingly straightforward and exponentially more affordable than, say, moving to another home with dreamy wall units.
+The results will transform your entire living room while offering stylish, functional storage.

-A cushy ottoman is just the right size for adding a pop of print to your living room.
-It brightens things up without taking over.
-It’s also much easier (and cheaper) to find your must-have fabric than your must-have ottoman, so take these tips from Rebecca Propes and update your understated IKEA ottoman.
+The versatile ottoman not only offers extra seating (and some, even storage space), it also—with the right pop of print and color—immediately livens things up.
+It’s also much easier (and cheaper) to find your must-have fabric than your must-have ottoman, so take these tips from Kristi Murphy and update your understated IKEA ottoman.

-Problem number one: You can’t find the perfect desk, one that’s big yet compact, chic yet organized and plentiful in storage.
-Problem number two: While sturdy and spacious, your IKEA Rast dresser is not the most inspiring piece of furniture in your home.
-Addison Meadows Lane has the solution to both problems.
-You’ll need to get a little crafty, but a desk fit for a boss is in the cards.
+You can never seem find the perfect desk—one that’s spacious enough yet compact, chic yet practical and plentiful in storage.
+And when you do find one that's both sturdy and spacious, case in point, this IKEA Rast dresser has the solution to all your desk-related problems.
+You’ll need to get a little crafty, but a desk fit for a boss is just around the weekend.

-Domino’s idea for turning this wheeled table into one chic bar cart is similar to the marble side table makeover, and just as easy.
-Thanks to how perfectly cocktail-appropriate the results are, though, it will look like you worked a lot harder—or made the ultimate accent furniture find.
-With some wallpaper and attention to detail, this bar cart will liven up any party.
+Domino’s idea for turning this wheeled table into a chic bar cart is similar to the marble side table makeover, and just as easy.
+People will either think you worked harder at this than you did, or that you scored the ultimate accent furniture piece.
+With some wallpaper and attention to detail, this bar cart will liven up aperitivo hour at your home.

 Admit it: You have one of those tables where all mail goes to die.
 Everyone does.
 Instructables can help, with a few of these magazine files and any flat shelf.
 Stained and assembled, you’ll have a clever way to keep your mail sorted and out of sight.

 Does any piece of furniture for the kitchen have bigger MVP status than the island?
-You can use it for storage, for a cooking and prep surface, and even for a dining space.
-With a refreshingly undaunting project from Golden Boys & Me, you can build one to the exact size you want using those good, old Billy bookshelves.
+You can use it for storage, for a cooking and prep surface, and even as a dining space.
+With a refreshingly undaunting project from Golden Boys & Me, you can build one to the exact specs you want using those good ol' friends of ours—the Billy bookshelves.

-Speaking of kitchen storage, Ich Designer has an idea for an incredibly quick and easy solution.
+Ich Designer has an idea for an incredibly quick and easy solution to the problem of ever-shrinking kitchen storage.
 Cut down a slatted bed base to the size of your choosing and stock up on S-hooks, adding whatever other little buckets, bowls, or planters you wish.
 This project works just as well for any other room, too.

-This hack from Oh Yes has a lot going for it: it adds tons of storage space while remaining compact, it lends dimension to your bedroom, and if you have a studio, it separates the sleeping area from the living area.
-This is definitely an all-weekend project, but seriously boosts both the form and function of your bedroom just by using some wood slabs and kitchen cabinets.
+This hack from Oh Yes has a lot going for it: it adds tons of storage space while remaining compact, lends dimension to your bedroom, and if you have a studio, could act as a great space separator.
+This is definitely an all-hands-on-deck kind of project, but seriously boosts both the form and function of your bedroom with the simple use of some wood slabs and kitchen cabinets.

-It’s a great feeling when someone notices how special a piece in your home is, dying to know what estate sale or hidden antique shop you found it.
-That’s not a feeling you’re going to get from IKEA's trusty Rast dresser—unless you spruce it up à la Vintage Revival.
-Follow tips on how to do the perfect sand and paint job, and then the hardware you choose really seals the deal.
+It’s a great feeling when someone notices how special a piece in your home is, or is dying to know what estate sale or hidden antique shop you found it.
+That’s not a reaction you’re going to get out of IKEA's trusty Rast dresser—unless, of course, you spruce it up à la Vintage Revival.
+Follow the tips on how to execute the perfect sand and paint job, and as a final touch choose the right hardware to seal the deal.

-Which of these IKEA hacks would you tackle?
+What IKEA hack are you gearing up to tackle?
 Tell us in the comments!